From dreamer to dancer: The spectacular rise of a Radio City Rockette

+ROCKETTES' CHRISTMAS SPECTACULAR QUIZ!
+HOW MUCH DO YOU KNOW ABOUT THE ICONIC SHOW?

+Now, she fulfills that dream, dancing on that very stage every day.

-Becoming a Rockette wasn't just a career aspiration for Hannah, it was a lifelong ambition.
+Becoming a Rockette wasn't just a career aspiration for her; it was a lifelong ambition, she told Fox News.

 "I've trained my entire life for this," she said, having sacrificed school dances and events to pursue her dream.
 "I don't have words to describe how much this means to me."